 VPNs are designed to keep your browsing information safe while you’re online.
 However, there are still some key safety risks to be aware of.

 Some free and low-cost VPNs can log your browsing information and sell it to third parties.
 Although this is usually for advertising purposes, it can still bring up security risks that you are trying to avoid.
 This practice is much more common than you might think.
-An FTC study found that 67% of VPN apps use at least one third-party tracker.

 On top of that, some VPNs are not designed to handle high-speed internet use.
 If your VPN doesn’t have the capacity to handle the amount of browsing you are doing, it can slow you down online.
 Many free VPNs also have limits on the number of devices you can use.
 This makes things difficult for businesses who need to connect many different devices.